Chris Codella, LaGrangeville, New York

 I have many life-long friends whom I met over the air back when we were all teenagers.
 You could always find a group of us on 40 and 80 meters during that period.
 (Anybody remember the East Coast Teenage Traffic Net?)
 Ask them and many will tell you that one of the major events in the northeast at that time was the 1974 ARRL National Convention at the Waldorf in New York, when several of us met each other in person for the first time.
 Ham radio was, for us, similar to what the Internet was for my kids growing up in the 1990s.

 Except for VHF/UHF mobile, I was mostly inactive starting around 1982 (school, marriage, kids, job, the usual distractions) and then got back on the air around 1989.
 Since then my on-the-air activity has roughly followed the sunspot cycle, but gradually increased.
-In addition to my brother, W2GP, and sister, K2AMC, the other hams in the family are my father, N2NPV and brother-in-law, N3WNI.
+Other hams in my family include my brother, W2GP, and sister, K2AMC, my father, N2NPV, and brother-in-law, N3WNI.